vishal9677138298/amexAssignment/README.md

 mvn clean test -Dcucumber.filter.tags="@successfulSubmit" -Dbrowser=firefox
 ```

+## Reports
+The reports are generated under the name `target/cucumber-reports.html`.
+The reports are in HTML format and can be opened in any browser.

 ## Recommended settings
 For some unknown reason, the tests are running very slowly in chrome browser, hence it is recommended to run the tests in firefox browser.

+## To do
+Due to time constraints, the following features are not yet implemented, going forward I'll add them
+- Parallel execution
+- Allure/Extent report integration
+- Logging framework support
+- Executing the tests via github actions against every pull request